unsik6/unsik6.github.io/about.md

 <br/><br/>

 <p style="font-size:x-large"><b>Undergraduate Researcher of Algorithm & Application Lab in INHA Univ.
 (2022.02.~2023.02.)</b></p>
-- Researched maximal common subsequence algorithm <br/>
+- Performed research on maximal common subsequence algorithms.<br/>
+- Presented a paper on MCS at KSC 2022 conference and submitted it to the Journal of KIISE.<br/>
+- Wrote the guideline for Git Server practice.<br/>
-- Involved in NLP project: Project management, well-known model and metrics analysis <br/>
+- Contributed to NLP project: managing the project, researching on KoBART model and NLP metrics.<br/>
-- Give presentations about basic data structures, basic algorithms and papers at weekly lab seminars <br/>
-- Tutor of lecture on problem solving and lecture on data structures <br/>
+- Provided tutoring for two lectures on problem solving and data structures.<br/>
+- Presented data structures and algorithms at weekly lab seminars.<br/>

 <br/><br/>

 ### 2022